deegsca-org/bqm2/README.md

 You can set vars inside this which will be accessible to all templates.
 You may also override global vars within the individal .vars file of your template.

+# supported file suffixes

+We repeat the list of supported suffixes here before sharing details of each.

+- querytemplate
+- view
+- unionview
+- uniontable
+- localdata
+- bashtemplate
+- externaltable
+- gcsdata

 ## .querytemplate
 A querytemplate is treated as a template executed as a bigquery QueryJobConfig.